 Price: About £35-40 from Boots or Argos.

-• You hate refilling — the 6-litre tank is twice the size
+- You hate refilling and want the bigger 6-litre tank

 Choose the Pro Breeze if:

-Both are ultrasonic, both are quiet enough for bedrooms, and both will make a noticeable difference to dry air in winter.
-The Levoit is the better humidifier; the Pro Breeze is the better bargain.
+Both are ultrasonic, both are quiet enough for bedrooms, and both can make a noticeable difference to dry air in winter.
+The Levoit is the better-featured humidifier when discounted; the Pro Breeze is the cleaner budget recommendation at normal UK prices.

 What About White Dust?